martinberlin/bistable-smart-switch/README.md

 More pictures and documentation will be added in the WiKi section, that is better to keep things organized and inter-linked than a single readme page.

+## IO configuration

+We will keep mostly the same "proven to work" IOs along the PCB versions but it might be that routing is simpler using different pins for SPI.
+To keep it organized the default sdkconfig will point to PCB latest release (In this case 1.1) and we will keep track of the right IO config for different versions in the [sdk-config-board](sdk-config-board) directory.

+As an example if you have a 1.0 PCB, you can simply cp that sdkconfig to your project one doing this from the project root folder:

+    $ cp sdk-config-board/1.0/sdkconfig .

+Alternatively you can configure this the usual way with ESP-IDF using menuconfig:

+    idf.py menuconfig

+    SPI configuration is located in: **Component config → SPI epaper configuration**

+    I2C and RTC configuration: **Root → RTC & I2C Configuration**

+    WiFi connection for RTC sync: **Root → Example Connection Configuration**

 ## The code examples

 1. [Getting started](main/switch/getting-started) a simple ON-OFF basic switch.
 No configuration required.

 More will soon land here.
 For the moment they are in mother repository cale-idf that is an incredible mess where I develop the components and is full of examples, that I promised myself to reorganize, and I will probably never do.
 Just be patient, life takes it's times, just like the hardware design part and examples.